COVID-19 Report, 8th July 2020

 - collection of medications and delivering to MS patients homes

-- establishment of and supplying of equipment to static and drive thru test centres
+- establishment of and supplying of equipment to static and drive through test centres

-- transporting on average 1,300 test samples daily to UCD National Lab and to other Labs
+- transporting test samples daily to the UCD National Laboratory and to other Laboratories

 - setting up of isolation centres for homeless services

-12 Local Authority Civil Defence Units, namely Carlow, Cavan, Clare, Donegal, Kildare, Kilkenny, Laois, Leitrim, Mayo, Meath, Tipperary and Wicklow have been tasked by the Local Authority and the Gardaí.
+18 Local Authority Civil Defence Units, namely Carlow, Cavan, Clare, Cork City, Cork North, Cork West, Donegal, Dublin, Kildare, Kilkenny, Laois, Leitrim, Mayo, Meath, Tipperary, Waterford, Westmeath and Wicklow have been tasked by the Local Authority and An Garda Síochána.
 Tasks include

 - distribution of food parcels to vulnerable persons